munnurumahesh03-coder/machine-learning-for-classification/README.md

 **Key Characteristics:**
 *   **Imbalanced Data:** The target variable, `RainTomorrow`, is naturally imbalanced (78% "No" vs. 22% "Yes"), making F1-Score and AUC-ROC the primary evaluation metrics.
 Accuracy would be a misleading indicator of performance.
 *   **Messy Data:** The dataset contains a significant number of missing values across multiple columns, requiring a robust and consistent imputation strategy.
-*   **Time-Series Nature:** The data is recorded chronologically.
-To prevent data leakage and accurately simulate a real-world forecasting scenario, a strict time-based split was enforced.
+*   **Time-Series Nature:** The data is recorded chronologically, necessitating a time-based split to prevent data leakage and accurately simulate a real-world forecasting scenario.

 ---